 A project mindset is an approach to achieve certain activities and purposes in a set period of time.
 It can be conducted through a solid collaboration among teams to realize the objective.
 For many organizations, a project mindset means hiring teams to meet deadlines, budgets, and other constraints, to focus on an initial plan and the pre-decided task.
 A project might be eventually built within the set restrictions but can often turn out to be an invaluable product since the focus is oriented towards task management – a central differentiating element between project vs. product management.

 Why are Businesses Choosing Product Mindset Over Project Mindset

-Projects progress with the silo approach.
-On the other hand, product-centric businesses witness quicker business outcomes, improved customer experiences, reduced friction within the organization, and more flexibility.
+If we compare the product vs. project mindset, projects progress with the silo approach.
+On the other hand, product mindset witnesses quicker business outcomes, improved customer experiences, reduced friction within the organization, and more flexibility.

 32% of the businesses identified in the Gartner survey claim that ‘a need to deliver more quickly’ is their primary driver of adoption of a product-centric application approach.

-The heightened focus on product mindset has paved the way for opportunities for businesses to enhance how they conduct software engineering, resulting in faster time-to-market, lower cost, and elevated code quality.
+The heightened shift from project to product mindset has paved the way for businesses to enhance how they conduct software engineering, resulting in faster time-to-market, lower cost, and elevated code quality.

 1. Increased Software Delivery Velocity